ldutoit/snpArcher_shags/README.md

 # snpArcher

-*This is the configuration used for SNP calling of 50 shages*.
+*This is the configuration used for SNP calling of 50 shags*.

 the pipeline was ran through [run.sh](run.sh)